-Oven-baked pizzelle cookies are the best!
-Looking for a recipe for pizzelles but do not have a pizzelle maker, then this recipe is for you.
-These oven-baked pizzelles are just as tasty as traditional pizzelles and you only need a cookie press to make them.
+Looking for a recipe for pizzelle but do not have a pizzelle maker, then this recipe is for you.
+These oven-baked pizzelle are soft anise cookies made with a cookie press and traditional pizzelle dough and they are delicious.
+You only need a cookie press and oven to make them.

 Both are cookies that use anise.